 We wanted to showcase the ancient art of Shibori in a modern, yet classic style.
 The main colour used for Shibori dying was indigo, the colour that we used for the table runner, serviettes and stationary.
 In contrast we opted to make use of a variety of dress styles that included some formal and less formal numbers.
 The venue provided a formal interior with breathtaking nature scenes on the outside.

 Gold and copper elements complimented the hues of blue.
-The candelabras and candles provided a great formal contrast against the less formal Shibori patterns.
+The candelabras and candles provided a great formal contrast against the less formal Shibori patterns for this beautiful styles shoot and tablescape.
 We added some Bohemian tassels to the bottoms of the menus and the waterfall flower arrangements created a breathtaking effect.

 Bordeaux Game Farm in Baltimore, Limpopo was the perfect backdrop for this unique styled shoot.
 The venue was also responsible for all of the decor and flowers that tied seamlessly into the theme.
 Photographer Alicia Landman captured the true essence of the shoot whilst the Shibori inspired stationary was designed by Lieflingkind.